opentargets/platform-deployment-standalone/README.md

 * `roles/compute.instanceAdmin.v1` to delete a machine to host the platform
 * `roles/compute.storageAdmin` to delete the disks holding the data
-* `roles/compute.securityAdmin` to delete firewall rules that allow access to the API and OpenAI API
+* `roles/compute.securityAdmin` to delete firewall rules that allow access to the API and AI API
 * `roles/compute.networkAdmin` to allow modifying the network to delete firewall rules
-* `roles/dns.admin` to remove the record set for the deployment hostname from Cloud DNS
+* `roles/dns.admin` to add and remove record sets for the deployment hostname and from letsencrypt's certificate validation method from Cloud DNS.
-* `secretmanager.secretAccessor` to access the secret holding your token for the OpenAI API
+* `secretmanager.secretAccessor` to access the secret holding your token for the AI API

 You can add those roles to an account in a restricted fashion by using these
 commands: